 A big Thank You to all the volunteers who came out on a beautiful Saturday to plant the willows!
 We got so many willows planted that day and are looking forward to seeing them grow next year.

-Many thanks also to the Alberta Conservation Assocaition, Trout Unlimited Canada for their support of this workshop.
+Many thanks also to the Alberta Conservation Assocaition, Trout Unlimited Canada and Cows and Fish for their support of this workshop.

 Bio-engineering workshop 2021